Your health in high altitude

 Are children allowed on your tours?

 Children 12 or younger are not allowed on our tours due to the high altitude.
 Prolonged high-altitude exposure to minors may cause severe bodily damage.
 We follow the guidelines of the Center for Maunakea Stewardship.

 Are seniors allowed on your tours?

 Healthy seniors are welcome to join our tours.
-Although there is no age limit for seniors, if you are 85 or older, you may only participate in our Private Charter Tours for our guides to be more attentive to your health during the tour.
-We also recommend that you consult with your doctor in advance of spending a few hours at a high altitude if you are over 80 years old.
+Although there is no age limit for seniors, if you are 81 or older, you may only participate in our Private Charter Tours for our guides to be more attentive to your health during the tour.
+(If you are over 90 years old, you are required to submit a medical certificate from a doctor confirming your fitness condition for staying at an elevation of 14,000 feet for several hours.)

 What are the health risks of high altitudes?

 At Mauna Kea summit, where the altitude is nearly 14,000 ft., the oxygen level is 40% less than the sea level and the air pressure is much lower as well.
 The following persons cannot participate in our tours as a lack of vital oxygen can cause serious health problems.

 - Persons who have heart or lung disease.